Guochry/LRPO/README.md

 ## Evaluation

-In addition to existing multilingual benchmarks, this project introduces **CARE (Pro)**, a cross-lingual and cross-cultural evaluation benchmark for realistic multilingual information needs.
+In addition to existing multilingual benchmarks, this project introduces **CARE-pro**, a cross-lingual and cross-cultural evaluation benchmark for realistic multilingual information needs.
 CARE (Pro) targets two settings that are often underrepresented in standard benchmarks:

 - **fine-grained insider regional knowledge**, where questions require local, city-, town-, or community-level knowledge rather than broad country-level facts;
 - **cross-cultural information seeking**, where users ask about another region or culture from a foreign-language perspective.

 The dataset is publicly available at [geyang627/care_pro](https://huggingface.co/datasets/geyang627/care_pro).
-To evaluate on CARE (Pro), generate model responses for each question and compare each response against the gold reference with the LLM-as-a-judge prompt in `evaluation/prompt.txt`.
+To evaluate on CARE-pro, generate model responses for each question and compare each response against the gold reference with the LLM-as-a-judge prompt in `evaluation/prompt.txt`.
 The judge assigns one of four labels:

 - `CORRECT`
 - `CORRECT_BUT_WRONG_LANGUAGE`